ESA is pleased to announce exciting new additions to the Northwest region as we welcome...

 • permit amendments during the design-build process to address design refinements

-ESA addresses these challenging objectives by implementing a data collection system using tablet devices and geospatial software to track habitat disturbances as they occur, reporting directly into an online database for tracking mitigation compliance, as well as working closely with the Authority and design build contractors to find ways to minimize potential impacts.
+ESA has also been implementing a data collection system using tablet devices and geospatial software to track habitat disturbances as they occur, reporting directly into an online database for tracking mitigation compliance, as well as working closely with the Authority and design build contractors to find ways to minimize potential impacts.

 The result is a more collaborative approach to implementing one of the state’s most complex construction projects, while ensuring environmental compliance occurs in an efficient, timely fashion.